raspberrypilearning/puzzle-room/en/step_4.md

 --- /task ---

+**Test**: Move **Monet** close to the handwheel and then click on the handwheel.
+It helps to be in fullscreen mode, so that you can't drag the handwheel sprite around.

 When the `turned`{:class="block3variables"} variable reaches `360` then the handwheel has been turned once, so that can be stored in the `handwheel turned`{:class="block3variables"} variable.

 --- task ---